BeaconCMS/beacon/guides/installation.md

 Note that Beacon supports Umbrella applications as well.

-6. Change the `:floki` dependency to make it available in all environments
+6. Change the existing `:floki` dependency to make it available in all environments

   ```diff
   - {:floki, ">= 0.30.0", only: :test},